Aunil999/Aunil999/README.md

-- 👋 Hi, I’m @Aunil999
-- 👀 I’m interested in coading
-- 🌱 I’m currently learning JS,Python
+- 👋 Hi, I’m @Aunil999.I'm a frontend developer who is currently learning Python.

-- 📫 How to reach me Instagram-Aunil.09
+You can reach me Instagram-Aunil.09
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: None

 <!---
 Aunil999/Aunil999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.